 The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 .
-That is to say that there is always something going on.
-And, as the steady rise of thermometer mercury marks the gentle arrival of summer it’s time to turn our attention to all the city has to offer, whether it be a Barcelona festival, sporting or cultural event
+That is to say that there is always something on the Barcelona line up for festivals and events.
+And, as the steady rise of thermometer mercury marks the gentle arrival of summer, it’s time to turn our attention to all the city has to offer, whether it be a Barcelona festival, sporting or cultural event

 .
-So strap in and read through some of the best festivals coming your way in 2018.
+So strap in and read through some of the best Barcelona events and festivals coming your way in 2019.

 Barcelona Music Festivals